trambarhq/relaks-starwars-example/README.md

 }
 ```

-`Meanwhile.show()` operates on a timer.
-The promise returned by `renderAsync()` have a 50ms to fulfill itself before the component shows the contents given to `Meanwhile.show()`.
+`meanwhile.show()` operates on a timer.
+The promise returned by `renderAsync()` have a 50ms to fulfill itself before the component shows the contents given to `meanwhile.show()`.
 When data is cached and promises resolve rapidly, the loading message would not appear at all.

 ## Character page